baldurk/renderdoc/docs/window/shader_viewer.rst

 Several different disassembly forms are possible, depending on the API and available plugins and hardware support.
 Above the disassembly tab will be a drop-down listing the possible representations including hardware specific ISA formats like AMD GCN.

-For Vulkan SPIR-V shaders, you can configure custom disassemblers :ref:`in the settings window <vulkan-disassem>` which allows for various customised disassemblers such as SPIRV-Cross and spirv-dis.
+You can configure shader processing tools :ref:`in the settings window <shader-processing-tools-config>` which allows for various customised disassemblers such as SPIRV-Cross and spirv-dis for SPIR-V.

 .. figure:: ../imgs/Screenshots/ShaderDisassembly.png